 -In developing countries in particular, the trend to e-learning is reaching whole sectors of a population who are being educated now in a way that was not possible in the past.
 Africa’s self-paced e-learning annual growth rate is 15.4 percent.

--Seventy-seven percent of American corporations now use e-learning.
+-Seventy-seven percent of American corporations now use e-learning trends.
 US and Europe together utilize 70 percent of the world’s e-learning, but Asia Pacific is growing rapidly.

 -Businesses are embracing the trend because it makes solid financial sense.
 Research shows they save 50 to 70 percent in training costs when they change to e-learning from instructor-based training.